 MSG sensitivity and the flawed research

-Flaw number 1 – “Healthy volunteers” Most of the well-designed studies were done on “healthy volunteers” rather than people who reported MSG sensitivity.
+Flaw number 1 – “Healthy volunteers” Most of the well-designed studies were done on “healthy volunteers” rather than people who reported MSG headaches or sensitivity.
 It can only be assumed that the healthy volunteers had never been diagnosed with a primary headache disorder.
 And, they likely never suspected they had MSG headaches.
 The few done on those with reported MSG sensitivity showed a negative reaction to MSG.

 In this article on the top 10 most common migraine triggers from the American Migraine Foundation, it lists stress, sleep disturbances, hormones, caffeine and alcohol, weather, diet, dehydration, light, smell and medication overuse.
 If you design a study with “healthy volunteers” that were not diagnosed with migraine or self-reported being prone to headaches, I am highly doubtful that you would see a connection to those triggers.
 Would researchers really expect “healthy volunteers” to have a hormone or weather triggered migraine?
 Do your “healthy friends” without headache disorders get headaches or migraine episodes from weather changes and hormones?
 These are known triggers for those of us with headache disorders but not something experienced by “healthy volunteers.”
 So, I think the data from the studies is not valid in the migraine population.